i-sevostyanov/k8s-playground/README.md

 git clone https://github.com/i-sevostyanov/k8s-playground.git
 ```

-Change into the working directory and `vagrant up`
+Change into the working directory and run `vagrant up` command:

 ```
 cd k8s-playground/vagrant
 vagrant up
 ```

-After the `vagrant up` is complete, you can connect to `management` machine and wait few minutes until all pods not started.
+After the command is complete, you can connect to the `management` machine and wait for a few minutes until all pods are started.
 You can check the status by running the following commands:

 ```